-When creating a company, everyone thinks of the best case scenario and is usually reluctant to think that the company can take a turn.
-From our experience, we know that prevention is better than the cure.
-Simple agreements can still be useful to ensure good relationships between shareholders for the years to come.
+When creating a company, everyone sees things on the bright side and is usually reluctant to think that it may go otherwise at one point.
+From our experience, we know that foreseen disagreements are the best prevented.
+As a matter of fact, simple instruments can be used to ensure pacified relationships between shareholders for the years to come.

-Once signed, the shareholders' agreement will be binding the shareholders and must thus be carefully drafted so as to ensure that they know exactly what they agreed to.
-That requires professional advice on the provisions in the agreement and how these provisions might be used in the event of a conflict.
+Once signed, however, the shareholders' agreement will be binding for the shareholders and must thus be carefully drafted so that to ensure that they know exactly what they agreed for.
+That implies a professional advice on the provisions included in the agreement and how they might be used in the event of a conflict.